safespring/docs/content/compute/connecting.md

 #Connecting your virtual servers to your infrastructure
-The instances you have set up in Safespring Compute will get floating IP addresses from the SUNET IP pool and are the way of contact for the clients connecting to you services.
+The instances you have set up in Safespring Compute will get floating IP addresses from the SUNET/UNINETT IP pool and are the way of contact for the clients connecting to you services.
 By setting up Security Groups you will be able to control which clients (based on IP) that can connect to your servers.
 Many applications today support encryption in transit so you come a long way